My Abusive Ex-Lover, Ehlers-Danlos Syndrome

 That no part of me would blow up in pain. ☑️

 Too much time in the hot tub caused strong back spasming lying in bed that night.
 Immersion in heat destabilizes my very floppy body.
 I had a moment of severe panic, then I fell asleep quickly and woke up fine.

 I did so much heavy workout on my TRX, the scar tissue in my abdomen flared up.
 Too many hernia repairs and other problems.
 Ouch!
 I thought it would hurt for days.
 Nope.
 I iced it and it went away fast.
 I never even took one Tylenol, the whole trip.

 Watching movies on my iPad on the plane was stressful on the top of my neck.
 I don’t usually tilt my head at such a sharp angle, so I am not used to that.
 It ached, but nothing like my old pain.

 If you didn’t know about the stash of pre-loaded syringes of Ascor I had in my cold bag, I passed for entirely normal, actually a very healthy and strong normal.
-Except for the large amounts of salty water I drink.
+Except for the large amounts of salt I dump on my food.
 That attracts attention.

 Life Without My Abusive Ex-Lover

 What happens now that I am not trying to survive unmanageable Ehlers-Danlos torture?

 I am sorry to say, even ashamed to admit, I get painfully depressed.
 Like my brain is on fire.
 (Sigh).
 It really hurts.

 I don’t get too upset about it.
 I get on with my plans, even if it is hard to move for the sadness.
 I know how to survive pain.
 I am easily distracted and generally enthusiastic about life, so it passes, eventually.
 The best thing to do is keep it moving.